Sarah Kemble Knight

-Sarah Kemble Knight (April 19, 1666 – September 25, 1727) was a teacher and businesswoman, who is remembered for a brief diary of a journey from Boston, Massachusetts Bay Colony, to New York City, Province of New York, in 1704–1705, which provides us with one of the few first-hand-accounts of travel conditions in Connecticut during colonial times.
+Sarah Kemble Knight (April 19, 1666 – September 25, 1727) was an American teacher and businesswoman, who is remembered for a brief diary of a journey from Boston, Massachusetts Bay Colony, to New York City, Province of New York, in 1704–1705, which provides us with one of the few first-hand-accounts of travel conditions in Connecticut during colonial times.

 Biography

 Knight was born in Boston to Captain Thomas Kemble, a merchant of Boston, and Elizabeth Trerice.
 In 1689, she married Richard Knight.
 They had one child, Elizabeth.
 Having been left a widow after her husband's death in 1703, Knight assumed the responsibility of managing her household.

 When she composed the journal, Knight was a 38-year-old married woman and keeper of a boarding house in Boston with some experience as a copier of legal documents.
 She was on her way to New Haven (and later to New York City) to act on behalf of a friend in the settlement of her deceased husband's estate.
 Knight kept a journal of her trip, and it provides us with one of the few first-hand-accounts of travel conditions in Connecticut during colonial times.